This article was updated on March 19, 2020 to reflect new information from the World Health Organization.

 There have been a few reports about some healthcare officials’ response to the coronavirus, and their recommendation to avoid some nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen as a method for treating symptoms of the virus.

 Sources are saying that for some patients who were showing signs of the COVID-19, taking ibuprofen made their symptoms worse.
 While the World Health Organization (WHO) had previously advised against the use of ibuprofen for treating symptoms of the coronavirus, they've since updated their recommendation and are no longer suggesting that patients avoid it.

 According to their latest statement, the WHO is "consulting with physicians treating COVID-19 patients and are not aware of reports of any negative effects of ibuprofen, beyond the usual known side effects that limit its use in certain populations."

 Because COVID-19 is so new, medical experts are still learning about it, and there’s not much data to back up how anyone suffering from the virus will respond to certain medications.
-If you’re wondering if ibuprofen is the right treatment for your migraine, it’s best to speak with your doctor.
+If you’re wondering if ibuprofen is the right treatment for your migraine, it’s best to speak with your medical provider.

 While NSAIDs are considered to be safe drugs, it’s best to take them sparingly to avoid side effects—a general rule of thumb is not to take them more than two days a week.

 Unfortunately, given the lack of evidence related to how they work to treat symptoms of the coronavirus, and because every patient’s needs are different, it’s tough to tell if someone should stop taking these medications if they’re experiencing symptoms.
-Be sure to speak with your doctor for more guidance if you have any questions.
+Be sure to speak with your medical provider for more guidance if you have any questions.

 The good news is that there are several other treatment options besides NSAIDs that can provide fast pain relief when you have a migraine headache.

 If you’d prefer a drug-free option, Nerivio™ is a smartphone-controlled therapeutic wearable device that works to relieve symptoms by regulating neural activity in the brain.
 It can even help stop an attack altogether.